natanimn/Telebof/README.md

 ```

 Finally we start our bot by using `start()` which does not take any parameter and run our bot via **long polling.**

+**IMPORTANT: All handlers are handled in the order in which they were registered.**

 ## Filtering Updates